TylerMHandley/pit-mutation-testing/README.md

 ![Maven Custom Command Using VS Code](custom_maven_cmd_vscode.png)
 ![Running a Custom Maven Command Using VS Code](running_maven_command.png)

 If we run this command on the code as it is in the repository, the project will build and run PIT.
-We’ll notice that we get something similar to the following output:
+You should get something similar to the following output:

 ```
 >> Generated 12 mutations Killed 10 (83%)